 - Karen Kuehlhorn, Member-at-Large

 More About the Friends

 - The Friends manage and operate The Friends of TADL Gift Shop located in the Atrium at the TADL Woodmere (Main) Branch.

 - The Friends conduct several book sales throughout the year which take place in the McGuire Community Room at the TADL Woodmere (Main) Branch:

-The Spring One Day, One Dollar Book Sale in April features fiction, non-fiction, children's books, CDs, DVDs and more, all for one dollar.
+The Spring One Day Book Sale in April features fiction, non-fiction, children's books, CDs, DVDs and more.

 The Annual Used and Almost Rare Book Sale takes place in September.
 The sale includes thousands of used books including some rare editions, classics, recent fiction and non-fiction in hardcover and softcover, children's books, cookbooks, computer books, CDs, and DVDs.

 - The Friends offer food, entertainment and a summary of the year's activities at the Annual Friends of TADL Meeting each May.
 The public is encouraged to attend, get acquainted and enjoy an evening with Friends.

 - The Friends financially support the following programs and library services: